software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 - In which areas did you succeed _as a team_?
 In which areas there was room for improvement?
 - In which areas did you succeed _personally_?
 In which areas there was room for improvement?
 - What is the main goal of the Scrum's _Sprint Planning_ event?
-How did you succeed in this goal as a team?
+How well did you succeed in this goal as a team?
 - What is the main goal of the Scrum's _Daily Scrum_ event?
-How did you succeed in this goal as a team?
+How well did you succeed in this goal as a team?
 - What is the main goal of the Scrum's _Sprint Review_ event?
-How did you succeed in this goal as a team?
+How well did you succeed in this goal as a team?
 - What is the main goal of the Scrum's _Sprint Retrospective_ event?
-How did you succeed in this goal as a team?
+How well did you succeed in this goal as a team?
 - Based on your experiences during the course, what would be three important advice you would give to a new software development team?
 Justify why these advice are important
 - What did you learn during the course?
 What would you have wanted to learn more about?